spurs v chelsea match reports

 Crowd : - 52,581

-15.04.1972 Spurs scored a convincing 3-0 home win with Martin Chivers setting Tottenham on their way with an early goal.
-This was soon followed by Ralph Coates' first league goal for the club, despite a vain attempt to stop the ball by Bonetti.
-The goal-scoring was completed within 20 minutes, when Chivers took a Coates pass and struck the Spurs third.
+15.04.1972 Spurs scored a convincing 3-0 home win with Martin Chivers setting Tottenham on their way with an early goal after just one minute and 49 seconds.
+This was followed by Ralph Coates' first league goal for the club in the 17th minute, forcing the ball over the line from close range at the Paxton Road end, despite a vain attempt to stop the ball by Bonetti.
+The goal-scoring was completed within 20 minutes and 20 seconds of the kick off, when Chivers took a Coates pass and struck the Spurs third and his 25th of the season.

 Teams :